 Planning happens week-to-week: 3 participants based their decision-making on the day of the week, rather than the actual date format (01/01).
 This was reflected in the second round of wireframes through prioritized search functions and inserting language such as “today”, “tomorrow” and “this week.”

 Simpler navigation: A hamburger menu icon was placed in the top left of the screen, but 2 participants found it hard to reach.
 With only 4 main functions in the navigations, the icon was replaced with a visible menu at the bottom of the screen.
-Keep it simple!

-Every action counts, and those actions create a larger, deeper effect than any one person.
+Every action counts, and these actions create a larger, deeper effect than any one person.
 Ripple’s design is playful at heart, and uses a limited colour palette with endless hues when multiplied on top of each other.

 Branding and UI Design

 There was a lot of excitement for this app as I was testing the prototype with participants.
 It was amazing to see people genuinely excited about volunteering, at whatever capacity they could; this led to the concept behind the logo and visual identity of Ripple.
 The ripple effect influenced every aspect of the brand, including the logo, colour palette, and organic style of illustrations.

 This project taught me so many fundamentals of design thinking and UX design.
 I found some aspects challenging (but rewarding): interviewing participants with empathy and a qualitative intent, collecting and distilling my own data, expanding my understanding of good UI practices, and branding the app with full creative control.

 To take this project further, I would consider: